ibexa/documentation-developer/docs/multisite/multisite_configuration.md

     If an admin SiteAccess in your installation uses a different domain than the front SiteAccesses, be sure to use SSL (https protocol).
-    Otherwise, you cannot preview content in Page Builder from the Back Office.
+    Otherwise, you cannot preview content in Page Builder from the back office.

 #### SiteAccess switching in Page Builder